 Diabetes can increase your risk for many health conditions, including stroke.

 Diabetes affects the body’s ability to create insulin or use it properly.
-Since insulin plays an important role in pulling glucose into cells from the bloodstream, people with diabetes are often left with too much sugar in their blood.
-Over time, this excess sugar can contribute to the buildup of clots or fat deposits inside vessels that supply blood to the neck and brain.
-This process is known as atherosclerosis.
+Since insulin plays an important role in pulling glucose into cells from the bloodstream, people with diabetes often have too much sugar in their blood.